 These findings have a basis in other studies and reports.
 Namely, about 70% of Millennials claim going to the office is not necessary for effective work.

 Statistics on phone calls at the workplace

-According to Project, phone calls are still present as a form of workplace communication — albeit, with a share of only 2%.
+According to Project’s report from 2022, phone calls are still present as a form of workplace communication — albeit, with a share of only 6%.